-Software Testing is the process of identifying the correctness and quality of software program.
-The purpose is to check whether the software satisfies the specific requirements, needs and expectations of the customer.
+Software Testing is the process of identifying the correctness and quality of software programs.
+The purpose is to check whether the software satisfies the specific requirements, needs, and expectations of the customer.
 In other words, testing is executing a system or application in order to find software bugs, defects or errors.
-The job of testing is to find out the reasons of application failures so that they can be corrected according to requirements.
+The job of testing is to find out the reasons for application failures so that they can be corrected according to requirements.

 The Basics of Software Testing

 First and foremost, you should figure out precisely what software testing is all about.
 It is nothing more than a process that should be followed to analyze the software’s effectiveness.
 The software testing phase will give you the opportunity to evaluate your software and determine whether or not it will satisfy the end-user.
 During this phase, you will be able to identify flaws in the coding.
 Then, you’ll be able to take steps to ensure that your software is perfected.

 When it comes down to it, software testing is far more important than you could ever imagine.
 If you’re not testing your software, there is a good chance that things are going to go awry in the near future.
 Your software will have flaws and that will gain your company a bad reputation.
 After all, nobody trusts a company that puts out software full of flaws.
 Releasing an unstable product could encourage customers to switch to a new program altogether.
 Fixing errors before the software is launched is the best way to limit the costs too.
 Truly, it is in your company’s best interest to test the software thoroughly.
 Your company’s reputation and future really depend on it.